antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 - Ensure you have everything you need to run the code, and the Temporal Server is running.
 See [prepare-your-environment.md](./../../../../../../../../prepare-your-environment.md).

-- Run the file Starter [./initial/Starter.java](./initial/Starter.java), that sends a request to the server to start the workflow.
+- Execute the file Starter [./initial/Starter.java](./initial/Starter.java), that sends a request to the server to start the workflow.

 ```bash
 cd ./../../../../../../../../